nbarretoMindera/Decoy/README.md

 It's still early days, and I'm excited to see how we can continue to grow Decoy into an even more useful UI test mocking library.
 It's a specific use case that I don't really want to deviate from too much, I'm thinking of these tests as snapshots with a flow, and separate from integration testing (which is still crucially important).

 Some specific things that still need doing / some ideas for the future:
-* Decide on how errors are represented in the JSON and how to mock them usefully.
-  * We need to think about Swift Errors vs. NSErrors vs. a JSON dictionary of error parameters, etc.
-* Automatically generate mocks for an API using some sort of scripting and Swagger, etc.
+* Enhancing error representation in JSON mocks.
-* Verify recorded mocks are still up to date versus responses delivered from the backend they are mocking.
+* Verify recorded mocks are still up to date versus responses delivered from the backend they are mocking (avoid mock drift).